Pugsley Addams: Cartoons

-Pugsley is depicted as a devious, young, brilliant boy in Charles Addams's original cartoons.
+Pugsley is depicted as a brilliant, but devious, young boy in Charles Addams's original cartoons.
 He is often shown releasing sailboats in the park with other children, except his boats were macabre in nature.

 Depictions and characteristics

 Pugsley was represented as being the oldest child of Morticia and Gomez Addams in the original series: he is a young boy (his age is given as 8 years old in the pilot episode, The Addams Family Goes to School, but is changed to 10 years old in the second episode) who is almost always seen wearing a striped T-shirt and shorts.
 Originally unnamed (as were all of the family members), the character who was apparently the prototype for Pugsley first appeared in the Charles Addams cartoons in The New Yorker during the 1930s.
 In this first incarnation, he was portrayed as a deviant child with a vicious nature, shown committing deplorable acts with his sister.
 In all incarnations, he is overweight.
 In the original series, Pugsley is 4'7" tall and weighs 112 pounds.
-In the television series, Pugsley usually eats over five pieces of cake at birthday parties.
+He usually eats over six pieces of cake at birthday parties.

 An energetic monster of a boy… blond red hair, popped blue eyes and a dedicated troublemaker, in other words, the kid next door… genius in his own way, he makes toy guillotines, full size racks, threatens to poison his sister, can turn himself into a Mr. Hyde with an ordinary chemical set… his voice is hoarse… [he] is sometimes allowed an occasional cigar.